awtulloch/gtypist-single-space-english-qwerty/gtypist.typ

  :dozen queries.
 Only a quarter of the quotas qualified with
  :zest.
 Many had zero when the quiz asked: In what zones are :Brazil, Switzerland, Arizona, or Texas?
 Zebras in our zoos :grow to what sizes?
-Analyze and quote one great citizen's :query as to zeppelins.
+Analyse and quote one great citizen's :query as to zeppelins.
 Criticize the quality of jazz music.

 G:_M_E_M7